1975–76 AC Torino season

 In the 1975–76 season Associazione Calcio Torino competed in Serie A and Coppa Italia.

 Summary

 The team placed first in the 1975–76 League season being their seventh Serie A title ever.
 The scudetto was won after a comeback against Juventus, who held a five-point advantage over the Granata during the spring.
-However, three straight losses for the Bianconeri, the second of which was in the derby, allowed Torino to overtake.
+However, three straight losses for the Bianconeri, the second of which was in the derby, allowed Turin to overtake.
 In the final round, Torino held a one-point advantage and, until then, had won every previous home fixture.
 Torino hosted Cesena at the Comunale but could only manage to draw; Juventus, however, were defeated at Perugia.
 The title was won by two points ahead of Juventus, 27 years after the Superga tragedy.